-The most important thing is the Niyyat (Intention).
+The most important thing is the niyyah (intention).
 There is no need to utter it.
 However one must have in mind why one is fasting; that is one must have in mind: "Qurbatan Ilallah", for the pleasure of Allah.

-Niyyat can be made for the whole month together on the eve of the first of Ramadhan or individually on the eve of each day.
-If you choose to do Niyyat for the whole month together, then if you miss a fast for any reason in between, you will be required to do Niyyat again.
+Niyyah can be made for the whole month together on the eve of the first of Ramadhan or individually on the eve of each day.
+If you choose to make niyyah for the whole month together, then if you miss a fast for any reason in between, you will be required to make niyyah again.